 Maintain a communication plan with input from each of the offices.

-Oversee plan implementation to ensure key stakeholders, including the state of, are informed of the review status.
+Oversee plan implementation to ensure key stakeholders, including the state of [State], are informed of the review status.
 Coordinate with the OPA, the Office of Congressional Affairs (OCA), and OGC.

 Maintain and periodically issue talking points on the status of the [Plant name] project for use in senior NRC management briefings, bringing attention to special issues, as necessary.